 Through basic computer classes, students become familiar with Windows computer systems and software.
 Classes focus on skills essential to finding and maintaining work including: Microsoft Office Suite, online job searching, resume posting, and learning English.

-Project Grow is a four-week education and workforce development program that empowers young LGBTQ individuals to Gain the Resources to Obtain Work and grow.
-Cource curriculum and workshops directly address LGBTQ specific challenges faced when seeking employment and high school equivalency diplomas.
+Project Grow is a four-week education and workforce development program that empowers young LGBTQ individuals by providing them the skills and resources to obtain work and grow.
+Course curriculum and workshops directly address LGBTQ specific challenges faced when seeking employment and high school equivalency diplomas.
 In addition, students work with teachers to improve interviewing skills, write resumes and cover letters, learn computer fundamentals, and receive work readiness training.

 Office of Adult Education